pycom/pydocs/pybytes/connect/quick.md

-# Connect to Pybytes: Quick Add

-## Connecting a device to Pybytes quickly by using the Firmware Updater
+# Connect device to Pybytes

-In this section, we explain to you how to connect your device to Pybytes quickly using the Firmware Updater.
+In this section, we explain to you how to connect your device to Pybytes quickly using the Firmware Updater tool.

-{% hint style="info" %}
-In case you want to extend Pybytes library you can flash Pybytes library manually.
-[Click here for more information.](flash.md)
-{% endhint %}

 ### Step 1: Download the firmware updater